Key info for U-M students to know

-What students need to know about marijuana-related laws in the state of Michigan:
+What students need to know about cannabis-related laws in the state of Michigan:

-- The use of recreational or medicinal marijuana in any form, including edibles and extracts, is prohibited on university property by university policy and federal law.
-This is because federal law prohibiting marijuana preempts state laws that legalize the drug, and the university receives federal funding.
+- The use of recreational or medicinal cannabis in any form, including edibles and extracts, is prohibited on university property by university policy and federal law.
+This is because federal law prohibiting cannabis preempts state laws that legalize the drug, and the university receives federal funding.

-- In the city of Ann Arbor, it is illegal for anyone to to use marijuana in public or drive under the influence of marijuana.
+- In the city of Ann Arbor, it is illegal for anyone to to use cannabis in public or drive under the influence of cannabis.

 For more information about laws, please see Marijuana FAQs from the U-M Department of Public Safety and Security

-- Wellness Coaching for Alcohol and Other Drugs is a confidential, non-judgemental conversation offered free to all U-M students who want to explore their marijuana use.
+- Wellness Coaching for Alcohol and Other Drugs is a confidential, non-judgemental conversation offered free to all U-M students who want to explore their cannabis use.

 - Helping a Friend suggests ways to talk with someone else about their use.

-- UHS Care Managers are available to talk about concerns related to use marijuana use and can help connect to resources.
+- UHS Care Managers are available to talk about concerns related to cannabis use and can help connect to resources.

 - See more Resources for Alcohol and Other Drugs or you may call Wolverine Wellness at 734-763-1320 for help in navigating resources.

 Are you in recovery from use of cannabis, alcohol or other drugs?

 Learn more about the Collegiate Recovery Program, which provides holistic, tailored support to U-M students who are in recovery from alcohol or other drug problems.

 The CDC offers several excellent resources about the health and well-being effects of cannabis: